Modification and Replacement Parts Association: Air carrier involvement

 MARPA's members include many air carriers from around the world.

 MARPA has an air carrier committee that remains quite active.
-The committee was originally formed by MARPA Director Josh Abelson, and since then has been chaired by Cori Ferguson of Alaska Airlines (2006 - 2008), David Linebaugh of Delta Air Lines (2008 - 2011), Steve Jones of American Airlines (2011-2013), William Barrett of American Airlines (2013), Edward Pozzi of United Airlines (2013-2014), Michael Rennick of Delta Air Lines (2014-2017), and is now co-chaired by Deidre Vance of American Airlines (2016-present) and Donald "Donny" Douglas of Delta Air Lines (2017-present).
+The committee was originally formed by MARPA Director Josh Abelson, and since then has been chaired by Cori Ferguson of Alaska Airlines (2006–2008), David Linebaugh of Delta Air Lines (2008–2011), Steve Jones of American Airlines (2011–2013), William Barrett of American Airlines (2013), Edward Pozzi of United Airlines (2013–2014), Michael Rennick of Delta Air Lines (2014–2017), and is now co-chaired by Deidre Vance of American Airlines (2016–present) and Donald "Donny" Douglas of Delta Air Lines (2017–present).
 Air carriers engage in a complete engineering review of a PMA part before they choose to install it (despite the fact that the FAA has already approved the part).
 Despite this engineering review (or perhaps because of it), air carriers have been adopting PMA usage in their fleets and recognizing reliability improvements and cost savings.

 History

 The industry that MARPA represents, PMA parts manufacturers, is not new.
 PMA parts have been around as commercial competitors since at least the 1950s.
 But the popularity of PMA parts has boomed since the turn of the millennium.

 MARPA was formed by George Powell, Jim Reum and Jason Dickstein.
 During the 1990s, the three men were members of the FAA Aviation Rulemaking Advisory Committee (ARAC) Part 21 Working Group, which was charged with developing updated manufacturing regulations.
 During their work on the working group, the three men came to understand the value of and need for a trade association to represent the interests of the PMA manufacturing community.
 On May 18, 1998 they held a "MARPA Kick-off Meeting" at Fado Irish Pub on 7th St. in Washington, DC and signed, on a restaurant placemat, an agreement to form such a trade association.

-The Association spent its early years in the Phoenix, Arizona area under the guidance of George Powell and his wife Gloria Nations.
-In 2007, when Jason Dickstein became President, MARPA moved its headquarters to Washington, DC in order to be closer to the decision-makers that affect MARPA's members.
+The association spent its early years in the Phoenix, Arizona, area under the guidance of George Powell and his wife Gloria Nations.
+In 2007, when Jason Dickstein became president, MARPA moved its headquarters to Washington, D.C., in order to be closer to the decision-makers that affect MARPA's members.